marblecoma/boids-uiua/README.md

 ## TODO

+- Quadtree
-- Allow program to be reset via keyboard command?
+- Allow program to be reset via keyboard command
-- Sliders to dynamically control strength of each force?
+- Sliders to dynamically control strength of each force